 Choosing a DAW (20 free and paid DAWs!)

 DAW stands for Digital Audio Workstation.
 You probably already knew that, huh?!
 Well, you probably already know this too; we use DAW’s to record, produce, mix, and master audio.
 If you have found yourself reading this guide it’s probably because you need help choosing which one is right for you…and that’s OK!
 There are a number of them to choose from and you have likely heard the term “industry standard” thrown around a fair bit… but it is important to understand that we all have different objectives and preferences for workflow, so what works for one may not be ideal for another.

 Essentially all DAW’s perform the same functions, some with more features than others and some more suited to certain tasks over others.
 So your choice of DAW will depend heavily on what exactly you need it to be able to do!
 With so many on the market, it’s no wonder that people struggle to pick one.
 Be sure to check the system requirements to ensure your device is up to the task.
 Almost all of them offer free trial/demos so there is no reason you cannot take your time to choose the right DAW for you.

 Audacity – Free and Open Source

 Quite basic, but has improved with recent versions.
-It has a simple user interface which makes it simple to use.
-Very popular for a basic voice over/speech recording setup.
-It’s metadata editing facility is also pretty straightforward and I use it a lot for that, and also to perform quick conversion tasks, WAV to Mp3 for example.
-It’s like a glorified Windows Sound Recorder, which is what many and myself used to play with when starting to record, back in the day 🙂
+It has a basic user interface which makes it simple to use.
+Very popular for a straightforward voice-over/speech recording setup.
+Its metadata editing facility is also pretty easy to use and I do use it a lot for that, and also to perform quick conversion tasks, WAV to Mp3 for example.
+It’s like a glorified Windows Sound Recorder, which is what many of us (myself included) used to play with when starting to record, back in the day 🙂

 Garageband – Free, Mac Only